apigeoneer/100-days-of-code/r1-log.md

 Worked with the Timber API in the Desert Pusher app.
 Solved a few variations of the 0/1 & unbounded knapsack problem.
 Brushed up #FlexBox fundamentals on #Codedamn.
 Started making a Google Homepage clone.

+### R1D17
+Attempted few Coin Combination problems in dp.
+Honestly, I feel more confused now than when I had started.
+Brushed up #javascript & #CSS on #Codedamn.
+Implemented Lifecycle Library & data restoring after a configuration change.
+Didn't understand most of it.